2. Handball-Bundesliga

 The 2.
 Handball-Bundesliga is the second tier of professional handball in Germany.

 Season

 It is directly linked to the Handball-Bundesliga, the country's highest tier, by a promotion and relegation system.
 Before the 2011–12 season, the league played in two regional groups (north and south), since then it has been playing in a nationwide single division format.

 Relegation and promotion

 The top two placed teams are promoted to the Handball-Bundesliga for the next season.
-The five last placed teams are relegated to the 3.
+The two last placed teams are relegated to the 3.
 Liga.